Rosso84/Enterprise2_exam/README.md

  ## Running the aplication
- First Run maven clean install.
+ First Run 'maven clean install' (add '-DSkipTests' at the end if you would like to skip test for faster install).

- Then there are 2 ways to run the application and open swagger:
+ There are 2 ways to run the application and open swagger:

  1. You can manually run and test the application by navigating to Flight-service/Test/flightservice/ and rightclick on LocalApplicationRunner and then run.
 This will use the H2 database.